saywhatjames/altus-group-assess/README.md

-# AltusAngularInterviewTest
+# AltusAngular

-AltusAngularInterviewTest is an application designed for the web and mobile devices that tracks occupance of propertys given their tenants.
+AltusAngular is an application designed for the web and mobile devices that tracks occupance of propertys given their tenants.
 The application is created using using Angular.